EU Sustainable Finance Action Plan Resources

 For product manufacturers looking for assistance with data aggregation and creation of the template, Morningstar provides calculated fund-level data, inserting it into a template created to meet your regulatory and custom sustainable reporting needs.

 The most recent updates and news around the regulation's developments

-It's been almost a year since the European Union introduced its Sustainable Finance Disclosure Regulation, requiring for the first time that asset-management companies provide information about their investments' environmental, social, and governance risks as well as their impact on society and the planet.
+It's been more than 16 months since the European Union introduced its Sustainable Finance Disclosure Regulation, requiring for the first time that asset-management companies provide information about their investments' environmental, social, and governance risks as well as their impact on society and the planet.